rapidsai/cudf/docs/cudf/source/developer_guide/documentation.md

 Regarding style, either full numpy-style docstrings or regular `#` comments are acceptable.
 The former can be useful for complex or widely used functionality, while the latter is fine for small one-off functions.
-In general, the degree of documentation required for internals is determined by PR review.
-Use your best judgment when writing such functions, then expect to iterate as needed during review.